vas-dav/vas-dav/README.md

 ### Hi there 👋!
 My name is Vasily Davydov!

-- I’m currently working on an application for Finnish Elementary Schools
+- Second year CS-student majoring in Smart-IoT Devices
-- I’m currently learning freeRTOS
+- I’m currently learning arm ASM on Coretx M3
 - Ask me about studying IT in Finland and my own projects!
-I am always open to help people and learn new things by myself!
+I am always open to people and like learning new things!
 - How to reach me: vasily.davydov@metropolia.fi
 - Fun fact: I like superhero movies (Iron Man is in my heart)